Russell Military Museum

 Mark opened this place in 1986, following a path that we've seen before: a collection gets too big, the obsessed collector turns the collection into a museum so that he can buy more stuff for the collection.
 In Mark's case this move was obviously warranted.
 One cannot keep a Sherman tank in the basement, or a Skycrane helicopter in the back yard -- at least not for very long.

 The grass near the gift shop is kept mowed, and the hardware is displayed on concrete pads with little signs on weathered wood pedestals.
 At least you know the name of what it is that you're looking at: a Higgins Boat landing craft, an M-48 Bridge Layer, a Sexton self-propelled gun.
-But walk a little further, into the back acreage, and the Kenosha Military Museum reveals itself what it is at heart -- a dream-come-true junkyard that any 12-year-old would understand and appreciate.
+But walk a little further, into the back acreage, and the museum reveals itself for what it is at heart -- a dream-come-true junkyard that any 12-year-old would understand and appreciate.
 Rusting tanks, jeeps, trucks, missiles, humvees, halftracks, and helicopters are everywhere, scattered among the scrub pine, weeds, and wildflowers.

 Veterans who visit this place to relive their youth may be in for a bit of a shock.
 Mark doesn't have much of a maintenance budget, and most of his collection shows its age -- plus it had the crap beaten out of it when it was young.
 Hatches are missing, glass is cracked, paint is flaking, rust is everywhere.
 If you tried to take any of this stuff into battle now, you'd be dead in five seconds.
 That is, if you could get it to run at all.